 Authors of a different 2017 study observed a “modest association” between how long patients took PPIs and their psychomotor speed and attention.

 However, the association was not enough for the authors to conclude that PPI use and dementia are linked.

 “We did not observe a convincing association between PPI use and cognitive function,” the study’s authors wrote.
 “Our data do not support the suggestion that PPI use increases dementia risk.”

-The Connection Between Statins and Memory Loss
+The Connection Between Statins, Memory Loss & Dementia

 The study relied on data collected on medication use and other potential risk factors from 13,864 participants.